-To participate in the contest students should write a 2-page (up to 500-700-word) description (extended abstract) of the poster, along with authors names, respective university and contact details; and submit it using the SusTech website (using form below) by the specified deadline.
-The abstracts will be reviewed and authors notified if they will be selected for presentation at SusTech 2018.
+To participate in the contest students should write a 2-page (500-700-word) description (abstract) of the poster, along with authors names, respective university and contact details; and submit it using the SusTech website (using form below) by the specified deadline.
+The abstracts will be reviewed and authors notified within two days of subission if they will be presenting at SusTech.

-If you have any questions or problems submitting your abstract, contact the SusTech 2018 Poster Contest Chair, TBA.
+If you have any questions or problems submitting your abstract, contact the SusTech 2016 Poster Contest co-chairs, either Dr, Phani Vallabhajosyula, email@example.com, or Prof. Michael Goryll, firstname.lastname@example.org.
 Contestants will need to prepare a poster of no larger than 48 x 36 inches and on a tri-fold board.

 Cash prizes will be awarded for first, second and third places as determined by the judges.
 First place $750; second $500; third $250.
 Information on the winners will be posted on the SusTech and IEEE Region 6 websites.

 RULES REGARDING SUBMISSIONS